-- 10.1.1 Landscape design, vegetation planting, and tree preservation provisions must conform to the requirements of the Natural Resources Section of the LDC, FDOT Highway Landscape Design Guide, FDOT Rule Chapter 14-40, "Highway Landscape Improvements", LDC's Landscape and Buffering Section and the Guidelines for Landscaping Hillsborough County Roadways, and the requirements of this manual.
-The most stringent design standard must be used. - 10.1.2 Major tree preservation and the minimizing of the removal of trees that will not conflict with the standards of this manual are considered an important concept in landscape design by Hillsborough County. - 10.1.3 The preparation of landscape plans in Hillsborough County must be signed and sealed by a Florida registered Landscape Architect in conformance with Chapter 481 of the Florida Statutes. - 10.1.4 The Florida Highway Landscape Guide and provisions as noted in this manual must be used in the design of roadway projects to coordinate the application of approved roadway design standards in the development of roadway landscape plans.
+- 10.1.1 Landscape design, vegetation planting, and tree preservation provisions must conform to the requirements of the Natural Resources Section, Landscaping and Buffering Section of the Land Development Code (LDC), FDOT Highway Landscape Design Guide, Florida Administrative Code, Rule Chapter 14-40, "Landscape Beautification and Conservation", FDM, FDOT Standard Plans, FDOT Standard Specification for Road and Bridge Construction, and the Hillsborough County's Public Works Standard Specifications for Construction.
+The County Landscape guidelines and details in this section takes precedence over FDOT standards.
+The most stringent design standard must be used. - 10.1.2 Major tree preservation and the minimizing of the removal of trees that will not conflict with the standards of this manual are considered an important concept in landscape design by Hillsborough County. - 10.1.3 The preparation of landscape plans in Hillsborough County must be signed and sealed by a Florida registered Landscape Architect in conformance with Chapter 481 of the Florida Statutes. - 10.1.4 The Hillsborough County approved Street Trees and Approved Hedge List can be utilized for plantings in unincorporated Hillsborough County.